StephaneMoriceau/learning-library/workshops/container-native-development/LabGuide200-Linux.md

-# Provision Kubernetes Using Terraform
+# Deploy to a Kubernetes Cluster

 ![](images/200/header.png)